Komalgawate/Spotify-web-clone/Readme.md

-# This Is My Spotify-web project
+# This Is My Spotify-web project.